Learning Task-Agnostic Motifs to Capture the Continuous Nature of Animal Behavior: Discussion

 \section{Discussion}

-We introduce the SKIL framework that advances animal behavior modeling by offering a flexible, interpretable alternative to traditional discrete behavioral segmentation methods.
-It learns task-agnostic motor primitives (skill sets) that dynamically compose into complex behaviors.
-SKIL effectively recovers meaningful skills, reconstructs reward functions, and captures nuanced behavioral dynamics, providing a principled and quantitative model of how complex policies arise from fundamental motor components.
+We talk about the relations of our work to neuroscience and ethology in Appendix~\ref{appendix:scientific}.
 Several limitations remain to be addressed in future work.
-First, the accuracy of inferred skills is sensitive to input data quality, as occlusions or tracking errors can degrade performance.
-Additionally, training the energy-based models can also be computationally intensive, potentially restricting real-time or large-scale applications.
-Lastly, while the framework uncovers abstract motor primitives, establishing direct correspondences between these learned "skills" and specific neural circuit dynamics still requires further experimental validation.
+First, the accuracy of inferred motifs is sensitive to input data quality, and tracking errors can degrade performance.
+Additionally, while the framework uncovers abstract motor primitives, establishing direct correspondences between these learned "motifs" and specific neural dynamics still requires further experimental validation.